megadotnet/ironframework/README.md

 You will find other t4 template in other project.
 It is by default generate general simply logic code.
 You can modify it depends on your requirement.

+The IronFramework bases its code generation on **entity data models (edmx)**.
+Whether or not you are eventually using Entity Framework or another data access technology for interaction with your data sources, you are encouraged to define your data models via edmx.

 ## Deployment

 First you need deploy Business object service as host in IIS or single process.